 On Only consecutive valid stack frames are displayed.

-oFF All stack frames, including bad frames, are displayed.
+Off All stack frames, including bad frames, are displayed.

+To specify demand loading of symbols

+• In the Debugger Options dialog box, click on the Demand Loading button.

-To specify demand loading of symbols Using the command line, enter: Debugger Option General Demand_Load Select On or oFF, and press the < Return> key.
-On Symbol information is loaded on an as-needed basis. oFF All symbol information is loaded.
+On Symbol information is loaded on an as-needed basis.
+Off All symbol information is loaded.

+Chapter 8: Configuring the Debugger Setting the General Debugger Options

 The -doff command-line option overrides the On setting when the settings are saved in a startup file.